theprimarybrain/theprimarybrain.github.io/_posts/2020-05-31-Ocean-Preschool-Activities.md

 ## Fine Motor Activities

 Let's just say that I obsess a bit over including as many fine motor activities as I can into our day.
 As a first grade teacher, I know the importance of fine motor skills and how they relate to a child writing independently.
-In this unit, we work on squeezing, pressing, grasping, lacing, tracing, cutting, gluing, and coloring...to name a few of the fine motor development activities we will do.
+In this unit, we work on squeezing, pressing, grasping, lacing, tracing, cutting, gluing, and coloring...to name a few...

 ![Melting Ice]({{ site.github.url }}/assets/img/preschool-ocean-fine-motor-science.jpg)